Get started with the Java SDK

 Deleting a resource

 Deleting a resource requires using the .delete() method with the last seen version of the resource.
-The resource to delete must be identified using withId() or withKey().
+You must identify the resource to delete using withId() or withKey().

 // Delete and return a Shopping List